droidxp/droidfax-fork/artifacts/README.txt

 in our study for characterizing inter-app ICCs.
 All other characterization steps only need and use individual apps (all from the pairs we used).

-A list of individual app benchmarks¡¯ package names is located under /home/hcai/bin (used-benign-apps-droidfax.txt).
+A list of individual app benchmarks' package names is located under /home/hcai/bin (used-benign-apps-droidfax.txt).
 We did not repeatedly place the APKs on this VM in order to reduce the total VM size.
 For the same reason, the instrumented benchmarks and the execution traces are not placed either because they are very large in size.
 We